limlabs/blog-deploy-example/README.md

 If you've gotten this far, congrats!
 All of our storage resources are now set up, with a dedicated instance for both previews and production.

+### 4. Configure Hosting and Deployments

+1. Make sure the repo you cloned in the first section is pushed
+1. Go to the Vercel Dashboard
+2. Click "Add"
+3. Import the